Audi R8 (LMP): 1999: The R8R and R8C

 Following a period of testing, two R8Rs debuted at the 1999 12 Hours of Sebring.
-The BMW V12 LMR won, which was a strong sign towards the race in France.
+The hich was a strong sign towards the race in France.
 The already tested open-top Audi R8R, entered by Joest Racing, was not fast enough to challenge for a win, finishing third.

 After further tests and modifications, the Audis returned for Le Mans.
 The new debuting R8Cs lacked pace and unfortunately suffered mechanical gearbox woes.
 Lap times were 10 seconds down from the leading LMP and LMGTP competitors.
 Joest's R8Rs ran steady, yet still were too slow to run for pole position.
 After a race that had the spectacular flights of the Mercedes-Benz CLR and leading cars of Toyota and BMW crashing out, the Audi R8Rs took third and fourth behind the surviving #15 BMW V12 LMR and the Japanese-driven Toyota.

 Based on the experiences, Audi decided to regroup for 2000, and built a new R8 spyder together with Joest and Dallara.
 The British-built R8C coupe was retired, but Audi-owned Bentley developed the concept of the R8C closed-cockpit LMGTP and entered the Bentley EXP Speed 8 in 2001, winning the race with the Bentley Speed 8 in 2003.